SchneiderNejc/token-extensions-solana/reallocate/readme.md

 The Reallocate instruction allows an owner to reallocate their token account to fit room for more extensions.

 Scripts
-Index.js	Includes createMint, createTA, reallocate, enable memo extension.
+Index.js	Includes createMint, createTA, reallocate, enable other extensions.

 CLI
 spl-token enable-required-transfer-memos 4Uzz67txwYbfYpF8r5UGEMYJwhPAYQ5eFUY89KTYc2bL